-The book also places theory and practice in a much broader context, by including discussions on the historical development of improvisation and performance psychology, along with supplementary information on a wide range of inter-related literature and listening.
+The book contains over fifty practical exercises, along with detailed discussions of the many different strategies and theoretical ideas available to the improvising guitarist.
+It also places musical theory and practice in a much broader context, by including discussions on performance psychology, and the development of improvisation in Classical Music, and Jazz, and includes supplementary information on a wide range of inter-related literature and listening.

-Paul Costello has been a professional musician for over twenty-five years.
+About the author: Paul Costello has been a professional musician, and guitar tutor for over forty years.
 He is an active composer and performer, working as a solo artist and in collaboration with a wide variety of musicians from many different traditions.
-He has worked in schools, and as a college lecturer, and has taught hundreds of private students.

 For more information,